- UCAS course code

 Non-assessed assignments (formative):

-· Case study/report (1500 words).
-Students will be asked to apply critical sociological thinking to a social-environmental issue, debate or controversy of their choosing.
+Case study/report (1250 words).
+Students will be asked to apply critical sociological thinking to a social-environmental issue, debate or controversy of their choice.

-· Two-hour exam (100%).
-Students will be required to write two 1000-word essays in answer to questions chosen from the weekly topics.
+Two-hour exam (100%).
+Students will be required to write two 1000-1500 word essays in answer to questions chosen from the weekly topics.

 All sociology courses include both formative feedback - which lets students know how they are getting on and what they could do to improve - and summative feedback - which provides a mark for assessed work.

 - Baker, S. (2015) Sustainable Development.
 2nd edition.
 London: Routledge